jmcarbo/docker-jitsi-meet/README.md

-Note: I'm (Angel Rodriguez) not recomended to install this container, It used to many ports and docker will strugle for that reason.
+Note: I'm (Angel Rodriguez) not recomended to install this container, It used to many ports and docker will struggle for that reason.
 Maybe you will be able to deploy jitsi-meet on dedicate VM or LXD container diretley without docker.
 I will keep the project open for subjection and reference.

 # docker-jitsi-meet